gauravmeee/My_md_Notes/2. Tutorial Notes/JavaScript_tutorial.md

 `document.forms`
 `document.domain`

-note: focus on singular plural words, in js it worked as they are written
+*Note:* focus on singular plural words, in js it worked as they are written

 ## Selecting using Query /CSS

-the querySelector and querySelectorAll methods provide a concise and powerful way to select elements using CSS selectors, demonstrating their flexibility and ease of use compared to traditional getElement methods.
+the `querySelector` and `querySelectorAll` methods provide a concise and powerful way to select elements using CSS selectors, demonstrating their flexibility and ease of use compared to traditional `getElement` methods.

 ```js
 check all by console.log(sel)